samergain/js-training/README.md

 # js-training

-this repo will contain **data structures, algorithms, problems** coded with JavaScript.
+this repo will contain **data structures, algorithms, problems, interview-questions** coded with JavaScript.

 ##  problems:
 contains different problems from UoM bootcamp and HackerRank